Big-Bee-Network/name-alignment-workshop/_episodes/04-name-alignment.md

 2. The subsection called taxonomies: Here, you can edit which catalogues are used for matching by either adding or removing the '#'.
 For example, if I didn't want to use the catalogue itis I could add '#' in front of the id and name field for that catalogue.
 For the purposes of this worked example we already have the three catalogues, itis, ncbi, and discoverlife active and ready to match.
 <img src="../fig/editing-readme.png" height="900" align="middle" />

 > You can now run name alignment.
-Note that you technically cannot commit if there are no changes to the readme, so just add a '#' to the end of the document since we know that won't do anything.
+Note that you technically cannot commit/save if there are no changes to the description, so just add a '#' to the end of the document since we know that won't do anything.
 Write a commit message like "Run name-alignment" and Commit changes.

 > Alignment will be processing in the background of the github, however we can also see the progress happening in real time by looking at our most recent commit history.
 To do this we can select the button called 'Name Alignment by Nomer'
  <img src="../fig/access-button.png" height="900" align="middle" />